mohammadbutt/42_ft_printf/README.md

 After collecting flags, width is collected, width would be any numerical digit that appears.
 Since these numbers are present in a string, they are not really considered numbers.
 Custom atoi is used to turn the ascii numbers/string into an actual integer and then a while loop is used to traverse through those ascii numbers.

 In addition to searching for the width in a numerical form, an asterik `*` is also searched, an asterik also represents a number.
-Below is what this looks like:
+Below is what both methods look like:

+ft_printf("%2d", 10);

-ft_printf("%*d", 2, 10):
+ft_printf("%*d", 2, 10);

 2 will take the place of `*`.
 But these are searched in if else statement, if a numerical number is found in the string then the asterik will not be searched.
 But if a numerical number is not found, then the asterik will be searched for and the numerical value that is asscoaited with it.